gempesaw/appium-talk/talk.md

 ### huh? what's appium

-* mobile is the new focus!
+* mobile is the new focus! so, how do we test it?

 <!-- Earlier this year, Sharecare decided to prioritize mobile - both -->
 <!-- for our website and also in the form of new mobile apps. move -->